Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 - Estimated Monthly Mortgage Payment: $565.38

 Homes are just slightly less affordable in Mississippi than in Kansas and Nebraska.
-Here, it takes 11.31% of the median household income to buy a house.
+Here, it takes 11.31 percent of the median household income to buy a house.
 Home prices sit around $119,000.

 Mississippi is known as the Magnolia State thanks to its flowering state tree.
 It’s also one of the leading producers of catfish and is full of down-home Southern charm.
 Its biggest cities are Jackson and Biloxi.